Close Search

 Wolf Updates

 Arizona has a growing population of Mexican gray wolves in the eastern portion of the state.
-The Mexican gray wolf population is starting to increase more rapidly, and they are having negative impacts to elk populations in isolated areas along the New Mexico border.
-Additional information can be found at www.azgfd.com/Wildlife/speciesofgreatestconservneed/MexicanWolves/ as well as by subscribing to AZGFD’s Mexican Wolf Update email.
+The Mexican gray wolf population is starting to increase more rapidly, and they are having negative impacts on elk populations in isolated areas along the New Mexico border.
+Through the third quarterly wolf update of 2025, 149 livestock have been killed by wolves across Arizona and New Mexico.
+Additional information can be found at www.azgfd.com as well as subscribing to AZGFD’s Mexican Wolf Update email.

 Additional Resources